-In 2022, think about tailoring your search engine optimization (SEO) for voice search.
+This year, think about tailoring your search engine optimization (SEO) for voice search.
 Think about conversational phrases people would use to find you through their virtual assistant.
-On the internet, a user might type “Italian restaurants in Chicago” while on voice search they might say “What’s a good Italian restaurant in Chicago?”
+On the internet, a user might type “Italian restaurants in Chicago” while on voice search, they might say, “What’s a good Italian restaurant in Chicago?”

 3. In-feed shopping